Darkened Room

-Darkened Room is an 8-minute film directed by David Lynch.
-It first appeared on Lynch's website, DavidLynch.com, in 2002.
-It has subsequently been released on the DVD anthology Dynamic:01.
+Darkened Room is a 2002 short surrealist experimental psychological drama film written, directed, shot, and produced by David Lynch.
+It first appeared on Lynch's website and was subsequently released on the DVD Dynamic:01.

-Premise
+Plot

-In the first half of the film, a Japanese woman shows us her apartment in Tokyo and muses on the amount of bananas produced worldwide.
-The woman then tells us that her friend next door is sad.
-In the second half, a blonde woman (Jordan Ladd) sits on a sofa and cries.
-Then a brunette woman (Cerina Vincent) enters and says cruel things to her, before threatening to tell her the truth.
-The film ends with a fade to black.
+A Japanese woman (Etsuko Shikata) shows the viewer her apartment in Tokyo and muses on the amount of bananas produced worldwide, before telling the viewer that her friend next door is sad.
+The scene cuts to an American woman (Jordan Ladd) crying on a sofa when a second American woman (Cerina Vincent) enters, says cruel things to her, and threatens to tell her "the truth".
+The film then fades to black.